 Basic Needs Initiative

-Too many college students lack access to basic needs, including food, housing, mental health care and wellbeing, childcare, technology and internet, and transportation.
-In a survey from the Hope Center for College, Community, and Justice, 39 percent of college students said they had experienced food insecurity in the previous month, 46 percent of college students had experienced housing insecurity and 17 percent had experienced homelessness in the previous year.
-Launched in 2019, the Basic Needs Initiative (BNI) cohort of grantees—consisting of postsecondary institutions, community-based organizations and research teams—has undertaken a wide array of projects, including launching new projects, scaling existing evidence-based programs, and conducting research studies, to further the field's knowledge of supporting students' basic needs.
+Too many college students lack access to basic resources, including food, housing, mental health care and wellbeing, childcare, technology and internet, transportation and more.
+National data throughout the years has pointed to the growing need students face, with nearly one in four undergrads nationwide facing food insecurity alone pre-pandemic, and COVID-19 and myriad other factors have since exacerbated the problem.
+Launched in 2019, the Basic Needs Initiative has undertaken a wide array of projects, including launching new supports, scaling existing evidence-based programs and conducting research studies, to further the field's knowledge of supporting students’ basic needs.

 Learn more about the Basic Needs Initiative.